In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace.~Ephesians 1:7 NKJV

 Share your salvation experience.

-Copyright 2020: Power in the Blood: Declining the Impotent Gospel: Author Julie Bradley Souza Lilly: All Rights Reserved
+Copyright 2020: Power in the Blood: Declining the Impotent Gospel: Julie Bradley Souza Lilly: All Rights Reserved